aubymori/AerofoxContinued/installation.md

 ## UI Configuration
 After installation, right click on the tabs toolbar and press "Customize Toolbar".
 Here is a guide to help you:![guide](https://user-images.githubusercontent.com/65573067/214430433-2b04e496-a6db-4cad-80e3-62afe7eb4c5e.png)
+**Make sure to enable Title Bar and set the Bookmarks Toolbar to "Always Show."**